-Our companies, along with their foundations and employees, donated approximately $10.8 million in cash to a wide range of nonprofit organizations in 2015.
-Employees gave $1.9 million to nonprofit and educational organizations, including nearly $1.2 million to the United Way and employee gifts of $714,000 which were matched one-for-one by the Reynolds American Foundation.
+Our companies, along with their foundations and employees, donated more than $32.6 million in cash and property to a wide range of nonprofit organizations in 2017.
+Employees gave approximately $2 million of their own money to nonprofit and educational organizations through the United Way campaign and the employee matching grants program.
+Employee contributions were matched one-for-one by the Reynolds American Foundation.

-The director of community and civic engagement leads RAI corporate giving strategies and serves as the executive director of the Reynolds American Foundation.
-The American Snuff Company Charitable Trust and Santa Fe Natural Tobacco Company Foundation are independently managed by their individual boards of directors which include employees of RAI and its subsidiaries.
-The executive vice president of public affairs for RAI has executive oversight of the giving strategy and reports progress to the RAI leadership team and the Board.
+RAI’s total giving programs are led by the director of community engagement programs and the vice president of corporate sustainability, who also serve as the executive director and president, respectively, of the Reynolds American Foundation.
+The American Snuff Company Charitable Trust and Santa Fe Natural Tobacco Company Foundation are independently managed by their individual boards of directors.
+The executive vice president of Law and External Affairs for RAI has executive oversight of the giving strategy and reports progress to the RAI leadership team and the Board.

 RAI and its subsidiaries are focused on facilitating opportunities for employees to engage in the community, with the goal of increasing the number of employees participating in matching grant programs and in volunteerism.
 This requires understanding our employees’ interests and effectively communicating activities and opportunities.